Plushtoast/dsa5_introduction/README.md

 # DSA/TDE 5 Introduction Adventure
-Maps and Token for the introduction adventure [Schnellstartregeln](https://www.ulisses-spiele.de/assets/download/DSA-Schnellstartregeln.pdf) from Ulisses Spiele.
+Maps and Token for the introduction adventure [Schnellstartregeln](https://www.ulisses-spiele.de/assets/download/DSA-Schnellstartregeln.pdf) from Ulisses Spiele for the virtual table top system [Foundry VTT](https://foundryvtt.com/).

 Currently in German only.

 Includes alternative maps for advanced gamemasters (improvise!).
 Have Fun.

 ## Installation - Auto Installer